 - In 2017-2018, 81% of the faculty were full-time.

 - Students who graduate from UC Irvine with a bachelor's degree make about $58,400 a year.
 That's 43% more than those who graduate from other schools.

 - The average UC Irvine student graduates in 4.2 years.
 That's better than the national average of 4.4 years.

 University of California - Irvine Rankings

-The following table lists the notable rankings from College Factual that UC Irvine has received.
+The following table lists some notable awards UC Irvine has earned from around the web.

 Where Is University of California - Irvine?

 Contact details for UC Irvine are given below.

 You can apply to UC Irvine online at: admission.universityofcalifornia.edu/apply-now.html

 |High School GPA||required|